1. What is atezolizumab?

 Atezolizumab is the drug’s generic (non-branded) name.
 Its brand name is Tecentriq.

-When used to treat breast cancer, atezolizumab is given alongside the chemotherapy drug nab-paclitaxel (Abraxane) which combines the chemotherapy drug paclitaxel with a protein called albumin.
+When used to treat breast cancer, atezolizumab is given alongside the drug nab-paclitaxel (Abraxane) which combines the chemotherapy drug paclitaxel with a protein called albumin.

 Atezolizumab may be offered to people who: